 Corticosteroids comes in many different forms, which vary by how long they stay in your body, how easily they dissolve, and how quickly they take effect.
 They can either be delivered “locally” (in a specific location, like the knee or shoulder), or “systemically” (which means throughout the whole body).
 Systemic corticosteroids are usually taken orally (pills) or as injections (shots) into a vein or muscle.
 Local corticosteroids for arthritis can be given as an injection into a joint; for other types of health issues, they can also be delivered as skin creams, eye drops, or ear drops.

-Why Would I Get a Steroid Shot vs. Take Corticosteroid Pills?
+Why Would I Get a Cortisone Shot vs. Take Corticosteroid Pills?

 Oral versions of corticosteroids are preferred to help control inflammation that affects multiple parts of your body, such as inflammatory forms of arthritis like rheumatoid arthritis.
 Pills may also be recommended if an area is difficult to inject, such as the spine or hip, says rheumatologist Paul Sufka, MD, of Health Partners in St. Paul, Minnesota.
 However, oral forms of corticosteroids can come with significant side effects and risks, such as elevated blood sugar and blood pressure, eye problems such as glaucoma, and increased risk of osteoporosis and infection, among others.